 Migraines affect each individual differently and can range in frequency and intensity.
 Not only does the experience of a migraine vary from person to person, but it also varies from migraine to migraine.
 One migraine may produce throbbing and slight nausea, while the next may be debilitating with aura (a visual disturbance) and vomiting.

 Recording details of your migraine attacks can be useful in recognizing trigger factors and warning signs and assessing if your acute or preventative medication is working.
 Effective diaries include noting the duration, symptoms and all the possible factors surrounding your migraine.
+We even developed a migraine journal to help migraine sufferers track trends.

 Triggers are factors that can set off a migraine.
 They are not the root cause of migraines but can spur them on.
 Keeping track of which triggers affect you can help you make changes that could help reduce the frequency or intensity of migraines.